jrfarrer/exploratory_data_analysis_lecture/eda_lecture.md

 [tidyverse](https://github.com/tidyverse/tidyverse) is a collection of R packages that share common philosophies and are designed to work together

-- created mostly by Hadley Wickam (R-God) and maintained by RStudio
+- created mostly by Hadley Wickam and maintained by RStudio

 R-God
 ========================================================